DEIB-GECO/ShallowChrome/README.md

 # shallow-chrome

 ## Requirements
-In order to run theh ShallowChrome model fitting and analyses, the following libraries are required:
+In order to run the ShallowChrome model fitting and analyses, the following libraries are required:
 - matplotlib
 - numpy
 - scikit